 Late in 2020, following weeks of social media teases, the bike world was given its first glimpse of the Ducati Multistrada V4, the latest adventure bike to come from the headquarters of the Italian manufacturer in Bologna.

 The headline news was the new four-cylinder motor, which produced a whopping 170bhp and made the new Multistrada the most powerful production adventure bike on the market.
 But, there was more to the V4 than just an injection of power, with Ducati almost re-designing the bike from the ground up.

 We couldn’t wait for our chance to ride it, which came a few months later when the Multistrada V4 S, the specced-up and sportier model, was delivered to the ABR offices.
-You can read the full review of the bike in the latest issue of ABR which you can buy HERE, but don’t hang around as it’s selling fast.
+You can read the full review in issue 62 of ABR, which is available on the ABR Digital Library HERE today.

 But for now, let’s take a look at five things that impressed us about the new Multistrada V4 S.

 Yes, it produces an eye-watering 170bhp.
 And yes, those four-cylinders are silky smooth.
 But there’s a lot more to Ducati’s all-new Granturismo engine than those headline changes.